 SERVINGS | 1

 At Lung Health Institute, we’re committed to helping patients with chronic lung diseases eat in ways that can boost their lung health.
 That is why we offer 3 Anti-Inflammatory Initiative™ plans that contain lots of lung-healthy recipes and other information designed to support lung health.
 Take the next step to experience relief.
-Contact one of our patient coordinators today for more information or to schedule a free consultation.

 * NOTE: BUF free-range, grass-fed buffalo mozzarella is a good option to purchase for this recipe.